stathismor/adastra-devlog/source/_posts/devlog-start.md

 {% asset_img game_screenshot.png game screenshot %}

 ## What is Ad Astra?
-Ad Astra will be an asteroids-like space shooter, with a couple of twists.
+Ad Astra will be an asteroids-like space shooter.
 It will be a fast-paced, “shoot first think later” kind of game.
 Some ideas are there, but definitely some will come later.
 I imagine I will be iterating over some features, until I have something that works.

 Obviously I am not expecting this to be a state of the art game; it will at best be a prototype for a later, better version, or just a good learning exercise.